How to Apply

 Degree Completion Information for Transfer and Intercollege Transfer Students:

 Please note that the timeline toward degree completion varies depending on degree.
 Transfer Guides are available for all UIC programs, which refer to admissions requirements only.
-We advise students who are transferring into programs in CADA expect the following timelines for years to degree completion.
+We advise students who are transferring into programs in CADA expect the following timelines for years to degree completion for course work at UIC.
 Please note these are estimates and expectations, and all transferrable credit will be applied upon admission.

 Bachelor of Arts in Architectural Studies – 2 years to degree regardless of transferrable credit (and with a minimum of 60 incoming credits)

-BFA Art Education – minimum of 3 years to degree regardless of transferrable credit: Foundation Year and Portfolio Review, 24 hours of advanced art credit, and 2 years of professional core and classroom teaching are required.
+Art Foundation (BFA Art Education) – minimum of 3 years to degree regardless of transferrable credit: Foundation Year and Portfolio Review, 24 hours of advanced art credit, and 2 years of professional core and classroom teaching are required.
+Foundation year advanced placement option available.

-Bachelor of Arts in Design Studies – 3 years to degree completion regardless of transferrable credit
+Design Foundation (Bachelor of Arts in Design Studies) – 3 years to degree completion regardless of transferrable credit.
+Students must complete foundation year courses, portfolio review for full acceptance into Design Studies.

 Intercollege Transfer Applicants: